sfluegel05/metaNNvis/results/report.md

 CNNs which measures the importance of values in the feature space towards a certain target class.

 As we did for the Saliency methods, we compared the implementations of the Captum and tf-keras-vis GradCAM methods on both TensorFlow and PyTorch models.
-For each model, [Figure 7](#fig:comparison_gradcam) shows the results with additional parameters chosen in order to align the results from both implementations, with additional parameters and scaling to the input size and with default parameters.
+For each model, [Figure 7](#fig:comparison_gradcam) shows the results with default parameters, with custom parameters chosen in order to align the results from both implementations and with custom parameters and scaling to the input size.
 The results show, as they did for Saliency, that the difference between both implementations is negligible if the parameters are set accordingly, but not with default parameters.
 These differences mainly stem from tf-keras-vis' `normalize_map` option and from Captum's `relu_attributions` parameter that is `False` by default and has to be set to `True` for Captum to apply a ReLU to the result as it was done in the original paper describing GradCAM.

 The scaling of images to the original input size is a common feature for GradCAM implementations since it allows to superimpose a heatmap directly on input images.
 However, Captum and tf-keras-vis implement this differently: